Stephanie Stokamer, Ed.D.

 Bevin has created and taught service learning courses since 2007 and has taught Spanish in public middle and high schools in both Massachusetts and Oregon since 2000.

 Bevin is a Returned Peace Corps volunteer with a Master’s degree in Integrated Studies from Cambridge College.
 Bevin has participated in and led educational exchanges to Spain, Italy and China.

 She enjoys sharing her love of connecting people and collaboration through service.

-AmeriCorps Program Coordinator
+PUMP It Up!
+AmeriCorps Mentor Program Coordinator

 Irae Hosea joined the staff of the CCE in September, 2014 as our AmeriCorps PUMP It Up!
 Coordinator.
 When he was a student at Pacific, Irae was a mentor through PUMP It Up!
 (Pacific University Mentoring Program Inspiring Talent, Unlocking Potential) and his service at the Community Alternative Learning Center (CALC) was featured in The Oregonian.
 He’s also known around campus for his slam poetry.

 “Talofa!
 My name is Irae Hosea and I am honored to be a part of the CCE Staff here at Pacific.
 I believe that in order to achieve bigger dreams you need better plans.
 I majored in Film and Video production during my time at Pacific.
 Before that, I was in Modesto, California.
 Growing up my family taught me what it means to show one love to those around you.
 That lesson of compassion has pulled me through some of the hardest times in my life.
 I use that compassion to try and help others find what helps them.
 I look forward to all the experiences ahead.